-(6) Any retired district court clerk/magistrate or magistrate of the district court who shall subsequently be assigned to perform service in accordance with §§ 8-8-8.1 or 8-8-16.2(e), may be employed or reemployed by the district court to perform such services as a magistrate as the chief judge of the district court shall prescribe without any forfeiture or reduction of any retirement benefits and allowance that he or she is receiving or may receive.
-For any such services or assignment performed after retirement, the district court clerk/magistrate or magistrate shall receive, in addition to his or her retirement pension, the difference in pay and fringe benefits between his or her retirement pension, and that of a sitting magistrate of the district court with comparable state service time.
+(6) Any retired district court clerk/magistrate or magistrate of the district court who shall subsequently be assigned to perform service in accordance with §§8-8-8.1(g) or 8-8-16.2(e), may be employed or reemployed by the district court to perform such services as a magistrate (as the chief judge of the district court shall prescribe) without any forfeiture or reduction of any retirement benefits and allowance that they are receiving or may receive.
+For any such services or assignment performed after retirement, the district court clerk/magistrate or magistrate shall receive, in addition to their retirement pension, the difference in pay and fringe benefits between their retirement pension, and that of a sitting magistrate of the district court with comparable state service time.
 No additional contributions shall be taken and no additional service credits shall be granted for this service; and